How to Buy a Vintage Chanel Bag

 Vestiaire.
 Vestiaire Collective is a curated collection of thousands of new, pre-owned, and vintage luxury items.
 They check every item to ensure quality and authenticity before it is sent to you.

 HOW TO SHOP FOR VINTAGE CHANEL BAG

 Shop around.
-Do lots of research and shopping around before you buy.
+If there is the best tip for buying a vintage Chanel bag, it’s to do lots of research and shopping around before you buy.
 This helps you narrow down the style you want, but also gives you access to various types of bags and prices.
 Trust your gut and use common sense when shopping.
 If a certain bag is way underpriced as similar bags on other sites, then it’s likely a fake.
 But if the pricing is pretty consistent, then dig deeper to ensure it’s authentic as well as check the store policy.

 Check the store policy.
 Each shop and even each seller on eBay or Malleries will have it’s own return policy, shipping rates, and other specific shopping policy.
 Be sure to read every store policy before you buy.

 Double check measurements.
 Pictures can be deceiving and sometime they make a bag look larger than it actually is.
-In addition to asking for more pictures, as for exact dimensions of the bag.
+In addition to asking for more pictures, ask for exact dimensions of the bag.

 WHAT TO LOOK FOR WHEN SHOPPING FOR VINTAGE CHANEL BAG